alvin677/QTML/README.md

 Can be used to quickly design simple websites.

 # to be added
-status, NEW thing, no-border, slide animations?, fixed position uis, gradient on buttons?, custom scrollbar, alert boxes (information, warnings), text boxes black & white theme, simplified class for elements (no shadowing, no animations), info boxes that appear when hovering over something, sharp & round class to remove or add border-radius,
+slide animations?, fixed position uis, gradient on buttons?, custom scrollbar black white gray theme, simplified class for elements (no shadowing, no animations), info boxes that appear when hovering over something, sharp & round class to remove or add border-radius,